pandorabots/pandorabots.github.io/_integrations/connecting-a-bot-to-sms-via-twilio.md

 title: Twilio
 ---

-# Connecting a chatbot to Twilio
+# Connecting a Chatbot to Twilio

 We've had a lot of interest recently from users wishing to connect their Pandorabot to messaging services like Twilio.
 In today's post, we'll take a look at how the Twilio platform works with apps, and how it can play with the Pandorabots API.